 I am a third year departmentally-funded PhD student of History, co-supervised by Professor Tim Lockley & Dr Camillia Cowling.
 My thesis is provisionally entitled: 'Honour & Vergüenza, Masters & Amos: The Cultural Variations of Socially Acceptable Behaviour For Elite White Slaveholders During Times of Slave Unrest in South Carolina and Cuba 1820 – 1850'

 My work focusses on the popular sensibilities, religious intricacies and political circumstances that affected and dictated what was deemed to be appropriate behaviour for elite slaveholding males.
 As the nature of all three categories of analysis differed considerably between South Carolina and Cuba, my study will reveal the interstices and commonalities to be found in the comportment of each group of men, discussing the behavioural pressures exacted upon both, and the results this had upon the discussion of feelings.

 This project will examine the emotional environment of each region to discover when, how, and even if, slave masters verbalised their trepidation, anxiety or ambivalence in regard to the risk of slave rebellion.

 I am in agreement with Steven Stowe, who insists that historians must acknowledge that slaveholders had the psychological capability of being deeply flawed; whose emotions should never be considered invulnerable, and whose ideal deportment in premeditated moments should never be taken as a realistic reflection of their true feelings.
 Men were not immunised from emotional activity simply by virtue of the fact that they lived in the past, or because their societal contexts castigated male sensitivity.
 We must do better to unearth their emotional history.
-My project opens a new field of enquiry into their mindsets, thereby contributing a richness to our understanding of the master-slave relationship, for when we admit slave-holder mortality, the inhumanity of slavery can be considered more fully not simply as an interchange between “master and slave”; “capitalist and slave”, or “tyrant and slave”, but as two emotionally active people interacting as humans in the wretched context of slavery.
+My project opens a new field of enquiry into their mindsets, thereby contributing a richness to our understanding of the master-slave relationship, for when we admit slave-holder mortality, the inhumanity of slavery can be considered more fully not simply as an interchange between “master and slave”; “capitalist and slave”, or “tyrant and slave”, but as two emotionally active people interacting as humans in the wretched context of the enslavement system.